 Keane combines his passion for major policy issues with a marketer’s commitment to creating compelling messages that resonate with the general public, not just the converted.
 As such, Keane is a much sought-after interview subject and presenter on a host of issues – including clean energy and energy efficiency.
 He has spoken extensively across the nation, internationally and with local and national media.

 Keane is a 1989 graduate of The American University in Washington, D.C., where he earned a Bachelor of Arts in Broadcast Journalism and Political Science.
 The tenth in a family of eleven children, Keane served as the chairman of his eldest brother’s successful campaign for the Boston City Council and his brother’s subsequent race for the U.S. Congress in Massachusetts’ eighth congressional district in 1998.

 Keane is the immediate past-president of the American University Alumni Association and sits on the board of directors of the Vermont-based Clean Energy Group.
 He is also a member of the Solar Foundation’s board of directors, where he serves as Treasurer.

-Prior to joining APS in December 2007, Bouchard was the Director of Marketing and Business Development for Vermont Energy Investment Corporation (VEIC).
+Prior to that, Bouchard was the Director of Marketing and Business Development for Vermont Energy Investment Corporation (VEIC).
 She was responsible for all outreach, brand development and marketing strategy for Efficiency Vermont, an award-winning statewide energy efficiency utility.
 Bouchard also provided strategic marketing consulting to utilities, regulators and government entities in New England and Canada.
-Before joining VEIC, Bouchard was the president and cofounder of an environmental geotechnical services firm in New York State.
+Bouchard was also the president and cofounder of an environmental geotechnical services firm in New York State.